ebadrian/metadl/starting_kit/README.md

 * Explore data
 * Do local test of their own algorithm

-If you ran the `quick_start.sh` script, you should already have a new directory that contains the competition public data.
+If you followed any of the 2 installation methods, you should already have a new directory that contains the competition public data.
 This data is the Omniglot dataset that is divided into 2 file :
 ```
 metadl
 meta-dataset